Settings Update

 Problems

-• Current screen used long 2-line labels with language codes, flags, and inconsistent translations
+• Long two-line labels with language codes, flags, and inconsistent translations

-• Flags were exclusionary and often irrelevant (e.g., for multilingual regions)
+• Flags were often exclusionary or irrelevant (especially for multilingual regions)

 • Selecting the current language unnecessarily restarted the app